Diseases of Malnutrition

 Protein-energy malnutrition may be in the form of kwashiorkor, which is protein deficiency with calorie intake being OK, or marasmus, which is a calorie deficiency, or both at the same time.

 Kwashiorkor was first identified in 1935 in Ghana, West Africa.
-The id means "disease of the neglected child".
+The name means "disease of the neglected child".
 Parent education is important for treating this disease as a child can be eating a normal amount of calories, but not getting enough protein.
 Also the enlarged liver and edema can actually make a child look like they are gaining weight, causing a parent to think they are getting enough, or too much, food.

 Both of these diseases cause lethargy, apathy, and irritability and can eventually result in death.

-Sometimes PEM can be a secondary condition of a disease such as AIDS or trauma that increases your energy needs, but mostly it is found in areas of the world where people do not have access to an adequate food supply due to famine, drought, political unrest or social issues.
+Sometimes PEM can be a secondary condition of a disease such as AIDS or trauma that increases your energy needs, but mostly it is found in areas of the world where people do not have access to an adequate food supply.
+This can be due to famine, drought, political unrest or social issues.
 One in every four children in the world is afflicted with PEM.
 The majority of cases are found in Asian countries with Africa coming in second, and then Latin America and the Carribean.

 Kwashiorkor often occurs in areas of the world where the staple foods, such as yams, cassava, plantains or sweet potatoes, are high in carbohydrates but low in protein.

-This condition has to be treated carefully - you can't just start someone out on a high protein diet, or you can overtax their system when it is very weak.
+This condition has to be treated carefully.
+You can't just start someone out on a high protein diet, or you can overtax their system when it is very weak.
 First the patient is re-hydrated to get the fluids and electrolytes back where they should be.
 Then you begin giving them carbohydrates slowly as their system can handle it, and then add protein to the diet.

 The symptoms of PEM can be reversed if the patient is treated soon enough, but a child will probably never achieve their full potential height and weight after they have had this disease.